Walther WA 2000: Design

-The WA 2000 was designed in the late 1970s and early 1980s, in response to the 1972 Summer Olympics Munich massacre.
-The bullpup design was chosen because it would allow a standard length barrel to be used whilst the overall length would be shorter than a conventional rifle.
+The WA 2000 was designed in the late 1970s and early 1980s, in response to the Munich massacre at the 1972 Summer Olympics.

+The bullpup design was chosen to shorten weapon-length, whilst mostly preserving the accuracy and ballistic-performance of an otherwise full-length rifle.
 The WA 2000 had a quick-detachable scope mount with a weight of 0.96 kg.
 The rifle did not have iron sights.
 The most commonly used optical sight was a Schmidt & Bender 2.5–10× telescopic sight.
 Without scope the rifle has an unloaded weight of 6.95 kg and a loaded weight of 7.35 kg.

-The .300 Winchester Magnum round was chosen as the primary caliber because of its long range accuracy and its consistency at all ranges.
+The .300 Winchester Magnum round was chosen as the primary caliber because of its long range accuracy and its precision at all ranges.
 The entire rifle is designed around the barrel.
 The WA 2000 fires from a closed bolt and uses a bolt with seven locking lugs.
 It has either a single-stage trigger or a two-stage trigger with a trigger pull of 1.2 to 1.4 kg (2.65 to 3.1 lb).
 The rifle uses single stack box magazines with a 6-round capacity, which weigh 0.4 kg when loaded.

 Variants

-The WA 2000 is chambered in .300 Winchester Magnum, 7.62×51mm NATO, and 7.5×55mm Swiss.
+The WA 2000 was primarily chambered in .300 Winchester Magnum, but also had the option of being chambered in 7.62×51mm NATO, and 7.5×55mm Swiss.

 Only 176 total rifles were produced, and in two different variants.
 The two variants can be differentiated by the type of flash suppressor used: the first, the older model, uses a "can" type flash suppressor; whereas the second generation and newer model uses the more conventional "flash-hider/compensator" design.
 The second generation incorporated several changes improving the rifle's accuracy, making it more suited to its intended job.